 What should my baby have done prior to leaving the hospital?

 Your baby should have an injection of Vitamin K to prevent bleeding, erythromycin eye gel and Hepatitis B vaccine to prevent infection, a newborn hearing screen to detect any hearing abnormalities, and a state newborn metabolic screen is done at 24-48 hours to detect metabolic and genetic conditions that may need early treatment.
 All of these procedures are important.
 All newborns must receive Vitamin K injection and have their state metabolic screen done prior to their first appointment at GPAM.

 Are your pediatricians “Board Certified” and what does that mean?

 Yes!
 All the pediatricians at GPAM are certified by the American Board of Pediatrics (ABP).
 The ABP is an independent, nonprofit organization whose certificate is recognized throughout the world as a credential signifying a high level of physician competence.
 To achieve board certification, pediatricians must graduate from an accredited medical school, complete 3 years of training in an accredited pediatric residency program, successfully complete a comprehensive written board exam, and possess a valid unrestricted state license to practice medicine.
-In addition to this, board certified pediatricians must maintain their certification with continuing medical education and successful renewal of their board examinations.
+In addition to this, board-certified pediatricians must maintain their certification with continuing medical education and successful renewal of their board examinations.

 Yes!
-Please checkout our online bookstore for our doctors’ favorite books on parenting, certain illnesses and everything in between.
+Please check out our online bookstore for our doctors’ favorite books on parenting, certain illnesses, and everything in between.
 A great book to start with is Your Child’s Health by Barton Schmidt, MD.

 What Kind of Car Seat should we purchase?